 - View Application Requirements

-Beginning autumn 2014, the Master of Science in Analytics (MScA) program will be offered in a full-time format.
+Beginning autumn 2014, the Master of Science in Analytics (MScA) program will be offered for both full- and part-time study.
 International applicants are encouraged to apply.
 If admitted, students will receive University assistance with securing an F-1 or J-1 Visa.

 - Completed Application (online)